socom-coding/league-ranking-service/README.md

   Database:

-      MySQL - To use this data source you will have to create a MySQL Instance conforming to the below setup or replace the current valuse with your current MySQL data source.
+      MySQL - To use this data source you will have to create a MySQL Instance conforming to the below config or replace the current valuse with your current MySQL data source.
       #MySQL Data Source
       spring.jpa.generate-ddl=false
       spring.datasource.url=jdbc:mysql://localhost:3306/league_ranking_qa